MODULE 1: Approaching Cosmetic Products and Their Safety

 Data Research

-EU Common Market + its Regulation The SCCS – Notes of Guidance Composition Specifics for Fragrances and for Packaging Impurity Status and Documentation
+EU Common Market + its Regulation The SCCS – Notes of Guidance Composition Ingredients Descriptors, Impurity Status and Documentation

-CPSR and PIF Dual Approach to Ingredients’ Safety Substances from different Origin Ingredients Descriptors, Horizontal Legislation Good, necessary, Supporting Information
+CPSR and PIF Dual Approach to Ingredients’ Safety Substances from different Origin Horizontal Legislation Good, necessary and Supporting Information

-Other Cosmetics Frameworks Substances regulated in the CPSR Annexes Impurities’ Relevance for safety Sources for Impurities Manufacturing Process Cosmetic Manufacturing: Where Hazards May Appear
+Other Cosmetics legal Frameworks Substances regulated in the CPSR Annexes Impurities’ Relevance for safety Sources for Impurities: Manufacturing Process Cosmetic Manufacturing: Where Hazards May Appear

 LECTURER LECTURER LECTURER LECTURER LECTURER